 Angee is a home security system packed inside a cylinder case that looks very much like Amazon Echo and LG’s SmartThinQ hub.
 However, Angee is different because it is not just a smart home controller nor a hub.
 Instead, it claims to be an all-in-one autonomous home security system that can make decisions, almost as if it has its own mind.

 Angee home security was originally posted on Kickstarter, asking for backers to help fund its production.
-1,512 backers and 60 days later, it’s successful.
-Angee will be shipped to their backers in October of this year.
-But, you can still pre-order Angee for as low as $309 before it retails for $429.
-Ready to see what Angee can do?
+1,512 backers and 60 days later, it was successful.
+Angee recently started shipping to backers, and it is now awaiting its official public launch, Ready to see what Angee can do?

 Angee Arms/Disarms Itself